Central Australia, Kakadu and the Top End, and north Queensland Wet Tropics

 Snorkel the Great Barrier Reef - Michaelmas Cay

-Join our Southern Australia tour or fly home
+Join our Southern Australia trip or fly home

 Transfer to Cairns airport after breakfast at the hotel.
-Continue on our Southern Australia tour or fly home.
+Continue on our Southern Australia trip or fly home.

 Explore the highlights of the Northern Territory and northern Queensland, including the Great Barrier Reef!